natcap/invest/doc/api-docs/plugins.rst

 ``MODEL_SPEC``
 ^^^^^^^^^^^^^^
-This is a dictionary that describes key information about the model, its inputs, and its outputs.
-The structure of this dictionary is fully specified below.
+An instance of ``natcap.invest.spec.ModelSpec``.
+This object stores key information about the model, its inputs, and its outputs.

 ``model_id``
 ============